RuleBasedIntegration/RuleBasedIntegration.github.io/testProblems.md

 # Integration Test Problems

-Contemporaneous with the development of Rubi, a test-suite consisting of tens of thousands of integration problems has been built to test every aspect of the system.
+Contemporaneous with the development of Rubi, a test-suite currently consisting of over 72,000 integration problems has been built to test every aspect of the system.
 The test-suite files are organized into categories based on the form of the problems' integrands.
 Each problem is stored as a list of the integrand, the integration variable, the number of steps Rubi uses to integrate the problem, and the optimal antiderivative.

 ## The Integration Test-suites